10 Facts About The Thermosphere

 2. Atomic Oxygen and Nitrogen Dominate the Composition of the Thermosphere

 While the thermosphere houses various gases, atomic oxygen and nitrogen are the most prevalent.
-Additionally, this atmospheric layer contains smaller amounts of helium and hydrogen.
+This atmospheric layer also contains smaller amounts of helium and hydrogen.
 The gases’ distribution contributes to the thermosphere’s unique low-density environment.

 3. Positioned as Earth’s Fourth Atmospheric Layer